 Bonus: Some plants we like:

 - Azaelias and Rhododendron maximum are from the same genus.
 Both are beautiful shrubs that thrive in Massachusetts and work well in woodlands.
 They have elegant, showy flowers and prefer shady areas — Rhodo Max in particular is great for shade and screening.

 - Clethra, also known as Summer sweet, have beautiful, long pink or white blooms.
 They are good for a yard with lots of clay and shade.

 - Itea is a deciduous shrub that grows to be about three or four feet tall.
 It has long, drooping white flowers.
 In the fall the leaves turn a beautiful red color.

 Assessing and understanding the macro and micro climate where you live will help you produce amazing landscaping in your yard.
-While New England weather can be challenging for the amatuer gardener, there are many plants that perform well in each season, making your yard beautiful year round.
+While New England weather can be challenging for the amateur gardener, there are many plants that perform well in each season, making your yard beautiful year round.
 To learn more about the essential elements for creating a spectacular outdoor living space, be sure to download our free ebook.

 Moodscapes LLC is an organic landscape design and service company with a focus on helping you extend your life outdoors to enjoy activities on your own, as a family and with friends.
 We create opportunities for you to commune with and find joy and peace in nature and to live in an ecologically friendly and healthy environment.
 Please explore our landscape services and the portfolio that demonstrates many examples of our work.